 In an ideal world, there would be new posts published here every day, and every single thing I hear I would share with you.
 Naturally, a few logistical problems prevent this.
-Primarily, time: I keep myself busy with a boring office job during the week, and part of each weekend is spent in my basement woodshop producing blank signs for my wife to use in her own business.
-I am constantly listening to music during both of those pursuits (as well as most other things I do), but they do not allow a ton of time for writing.
+Primarily, time: for example, I keep myself busy with a boring office job during the week.
+I am constantly listening to music during this time (as well as during most other things I do), but it does not allow a ton of time for writing.